lmcrean/hoverboard-react/docs/docs/contributing.md

 # Contributing Guide

-Thank you for your interest in contributing to the Tributary project!
+Thank you for your interest in contributing to the Hoverboard project!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct